deepskies/DeepDiagnostics/docs/source/quickstart.rst

 Notebook Example
 -----------------

-`An example notebook can be found here for an interactive walkthrough. <https://github.com/deepskies/DeepDiagnostics/blob/main/notebooks/example.ipynb>`_.
+`An example notebook can be found here for an interactive walkthrough <https://github.com/deepskies/DeepDiagnostics/blob/main/notebooks/example.ipynb>`_.

 Installation
 --------------